Last week, I wrote about how anybody can get started with NoCode platforms. Today we are going to look at how to make money using NoCode.

-Once you become comfortable using these platforms, understand their advantages, and limitations, you can launch your next nifty idea using one of these NoCode platforms.
+Once you become comfortable using these platforms and understand their advantages and limitations, you can launch your next nifty idea using one of these NoCode platforms.

 Good for you!

 But if you’re like me, this may not be the path for you when it comes to working in the NoCode space.

 For instance, I don’t feel passionate about one particular problem.
 But at the same time, I like building things using NoCode platforms.
 I have some knowledge about NoCode platforms, and there are people who will benefit from what I know and what I do in this space.

 Therefore, if you want to follow my path, along with knowing how to get started, you might also want to know how best to put this new knowledge to good use, and maybe, make some money.
 If things work out for you, this can result in a valuable income stream for you too.

 So, here we are.

 The goal of this blog post is to share ideas to monetize one’s NoCode expertise.

 How to make money using NoCode by helping others

 If you help enough people, or if people get enough value from you when you help the out, they wouldn’t mind buying you a coffee.